tlevine/dada.pink/user-2015/index.md

 Explain....

 ### Escaping flatland
+But the main potential I see in data music videos is in presenting high-dimensional data.

 In order that our visualizations can reveal unexpected patterns, it is important that we present many dimensions at once.
 Edward Tufte says this a lot.